dag/relvlast/docs/index.rst

 .. sidebar:: ZODB

-  The ZODB is a transactional persistence system with ACID properties acting as an object database for Python.
+  The :term:`ZODB` is a transactional persistence system with ACID properties acting as an object database for Python.
 Whoa, what now?
 Well, it lets you use Python objects as if you ran a single process that never needed restarting and had close-to infinite memory.
 Sounds like magic, right?
 In reality it's just the :mod:`pickle` module with scalability added.

 We also make a persistent object that we will use as the root of our tree of persistent objects.
 The actual root of the persistent storage is a dict